bparanj/crystal/computer/storage/hard-drive.md

 1. **Turn Off the Laptop**: Power down the laptop and disconnect it from any power source.
 2. **Locate the Hard Drive Bay**: Flip the laptop over and locate the hard drive bay.
 This is often secured by a panel or screws.
 3. **Open the Hard Drive Bay**: Carefully remove the panel or screws to access the hard drive compartment.
 4. **Check for Hard Drive**: Look inside to see if a hard drive or SSD is installed.
-It will typically be held in place by a bracket or screws.
+It will  be held in place by a bracket or screws.

 ### Method 5: Using System Information Tool
 1. **Open System Information**: Press `Windows + R` to open the Run dialog, type `msinfo32`, and press Enter.